-lain Ferguson and ensure it operates effectively.
-He achieves this in part through promoting an open culture, which allows people to challenge the status quo, and holding meetings with the NEDs without the Executives present.
+lain Ferguson this in part through promoting an open culture, which allows people to challenge the status quo, and holding meetings with the NEDs without the Executives present.
 Iain also communicates directly with shareholders.
 Chief Executive Jorgen Kokke Jorgen is responsible for devising and implementing our strategy and for managing our day-to-day operations.
 He is accountable to the Board for the Group's development, in line with its strategy, taking into account the risks, objectives and policies set out by the Board and its Committees.
-Chief Financial Alison is responsible for helping the Chief Officer Executive Officer to devise and implement Alison the strategy, and for managing the Group's Henriksen financial and operational performance.
-Senior Lesley provides a sounding board for the Independent Chairman and is an alternative line of NED communication between the Chairman and
+Chief Financial Officer Alison Henriksen Alison is responsible for helping the Chief Executive Officer to devise and implement the strategy, and for managing the Group's financial and operational performance.
+Senior Independent NED Lesley Knox 1 Lesley provides a sounding board for the Chairman and is an alternative line of communication between the Chairman and other Directors.
+She leads meetings of the NEDs, without the Chairman present, to appraise and Chief Executive Officer.